Traversable Wormholes induced by Stress Energy Conservation: combining Casimir Energy with a scalar field: Introduction

-are imposed, in order to have viable wormhole solutions.
-The prime ($^{\prime}$) denotes from now on differentiation with respect to the distance $r$.
-It is also important to note that the absence of event horizons (surfaces with $e^{2\Lambda(r)}\rightarrow0$) requires $\Lambda(r)$ to be finite everywhere.
+To put it another way, the introduction of an electric field does not change the violation of the NEC by means of the Casimir source.
+However, if one attempts to extend this analysis to a scalar field replacing the electric field, the answer may not be trivial.
+It is widely recognized that a scalar field of opposite polarity can serve as a source for traversable wormholes even without an additional Casimir source.
+Such an opposite polarity is commonly referred to as a phantom field.
+The result is a well-known TW also dubbed as Ellis-Bronniknov (EB) wormhole.
 Although phantom fields represent a valid source of exotic matter with negative energy density, one could consider the effect of an ordinary scalar field combined with a Casimir source.
 A description of this kind has been examined by S. Kim \cite{Kim}, who has described the combination of a source of exotic matter with a scalar field, whether it has a mass or not.
-Kim also discussed the possibility of having a contribution from the effect of the back reaction that could prevent the formation of a TW \cite{Kim1}.
+Kim also discussed the possibility of having a contribution from the effect of the back-reaction that could prevent the formation of a TW \cite{Kim1}.
 A particular relevant result has been obtained by C. Barcel\'{o} and M. Visser \cite{BV, BV1}, who examined the effect of a pure scalar field conformally coupled with a gravitational field.
 In these papers, the authors showed that an effective coupling constant is the key ingredient to obtain a TW with positive scalar field sources.
 On the other hand, L. Butcher \cite{Butcher} proved that every form of pure scalar field cannot be taken as a source for a TW.

 In this paper, we are going to examine a specific form of negative energy density coupled with an ordinary scalar field, considering cases with or without potential.
 The form of the negative energy density will be described by the Casimir energy.
 We will find that, at this level, the scalar field will not prevent the formation of a TW.
-Moreover, the case with a potential will lead to an unexpected result: a constant scalar field with a constant potential can serve as a source of a TW, even in the absence of an additional negative energy density.
-This result has a small but relevant extension when compared to the findings of Refs. \cite{BV, BV1}.
-Indeed, we are going to examine the effect of a nonvanishing potential of a positive minimally coupled scalar field on the existence of a TW.
 It is important to note that such an analysis is not in contradiction with Butcher's results because the boundary conditions are different.
 To further proceed, we will consider the following SET configuration

 where the quantities $\rho\left( r\right) $, $p_{\mathrm{r}}\left( r\right) $ and $p_{\mathrm{t} }(r)$ represent the total energy density, the total radial pressure and the total tangential pressure of the anisotropic SET respectively.
 The energy-momentum conservation is guaranteed by imposing the validity of the following differential equation